quirkey/sammy/README.md

 ## Installation

-Download sammy.js and install it in your public javascripts directory.
+Download Sammy.js and install it in your public javascripts directory.
-Include it in your document AFTER jquery.
+Include it in your document AFTER jQuery.

 ## Usage